jamboxgames/jambox-docs/docs/sdkdocs/gameplay.md

     }
 ```

-Once User has watched the Ads required to play, Game should call SDK api PlayAfterWatchAd to resume the match flow.
-This API will start the Match for user.
+Once the user has watched the Ads required to play, the Game should call SDK API PlayAfterWatchAd to resume the match flow.
+This API will start the Match for the user.

 ```cpp
     public void PlayAfterWatchAd()